 The biggest problem is that, fundamentally, there’s no way to know how the markets will move day-to-day.
 Even on major events like the US election or the Brexit vote, market analysts may be able to make an educated guess…but they never complete know.

-Unfortunately, a shift in the market of even 0.05% can make a big different to how much value you get from your transaction.
+Unfortunately, a shift in the market of even 0.05% can make a big difference to how much value you get from your transaction.
 Given that you have no control over the markets, it’s no surprise that businesses are concerned about this risk.

 Again, if it’s a bad slip this can lead to you getting a much worse deal through something that’s not actually your fault!
 In the long term, repeated instances of this could cost your business a lot of money.
 It can also make it trickier to budget effectively, simply because you aren’t exactly sure of your final sum until it arrives!

-In the long-term, you’re also open to economic risks.
+In the long term, you’re also open to economic risks.
 If your home country goes through a period of economic decline, the home currency will likely also devalue.
 If you’re invested in that currency at the time and you’re planning to use it internationally, you’re then automatically financially worse off.